What is a Phrasal Verb?

 Separable verbs have several ways of separating verb, particle and object.
 Usually, the object comes between verb and particle.

 - "She looked up the word in her dictionary."

 - "She looked it up in her dictionary."

 However, with some separable verbs, the object can come before or after the particle.

 - "Switch it off."

 !Note - There is usually no way of telling whether they are separable, inseparable, transitive or intransitive.
-In most cases you have to get a feel for them.
+In most cases you have to develop a feel for the correct use.